openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 ## Intro

 Did you know?
-The Proof-of-work / waste mining in bitcoin is a global energy environmental disaster.
+The Proof-of-work / waste mining lottery in bitcoin is a global energy environmental disaster.
 The estimate for bitcoin classic transactions is 300 kW-h per bitcoin transaction (!) that's about 179 kilograms of CO₂ emissions¹.